Super-Protocol/docs/docs/developers/deployment_guides/tunnels/static_content.md

 ### Check Order Status

-You can check the status of the server and client tunnels using that ID in the following [command](/developers/cli_commands/orders/get):
+You can check the status of the server and client tunnels using the order ID's using this [command](/developers/cli_commands/orders/get):

 ```
 ./spctl orders get <tunnel server order ID>
 ./spctl orders get <tunnel client order ID>
 ```

+Or, more conveniently, you can monitor progress using the [Marketplace GUI](/developers/marketplace)

-You can also visit our Marketplace by url `https://marketplace.superprotocol.com/order/<your-order-ID>` for more convenient observation.
-Wait till the both orders turn to status `Processing`, wait for ~10 minutes (or until you see a blue button `Get Result` on Marketplace) and proceed to the next step.
+Wait until the both orders turn to status `Processing`, wait about 10 minutes, and proceed to the next step.

 ### Retrieve result

-<Highlight color="red">//а как делать схему 2х2? мы сейчас запустили 1 клиент и 1 сервер? Или 11 оффер автоматически разворачивает 2х2? А если руками то как?</Highlight>

 Retrieve the result of the tunnel server order using the command: